rollthecloudinc/hedge/README.md

 ## Store

 * **Problem:** Traditional data storage has limited access to clean energy.
-* **Solution:** Provide data store that moves between regions using cleanest energy.
+* **Solution:** Provide data store that moves around the world using the cleanest energy.

 **Resolution:**